Bladder Cancer

 • Patient must have Eastern Cooperative Oncology Group (ECOG) performance status 0-2.

-• Patient must have histologically proven conventional urothelial carcinoma (UC) of any urinary tract origin [any histologic subtype except neuroendocrine (small or large cell)] are permitted so long as tumors include ≥ 1% urothelial histology).
+• Patient must have histologically proven conventional urothelial carcinoma (UC) of any urinary tract origin [any histologic subtype except neuroendocrine (small or large cell)] are permitted so long as tumors include ≥ 1% conventional urothelial histology).
 NOTE: Pure non-urothelial histology is excluded

 • Patient must have measurable disease per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
 Baseline imaging must be obtained ≤ 35 days prior to randomization

-• Patient must have had ≥ 1 line of systemic therapy given in the advanced/metastatic disease setting.
-For tumors with FGFR3 + susceptible alteration (for FGFR inhibitor), patients must have received a prior FGFR inhibitor unless contraindicated per physician discretion
+• For tumors with known FGFR3+ susceptible alteration (for FGFR inhibitor), patients must have received a prior FGFR inhibitor unless contraindicated per physician discretion

-• Patient must have recovered (i.e., ≤ grade 1) from clinically significant AEs due to previously administered systemic therapy agent, except for endocrinopathies on adequate hormone therapy repletion * NOTE: Patients with ≤ grade 2 neuropathy, any grade of alopecia, or any grade of non-clinically significant laboratory abnormality are exceptions to this criterion and are allowed in this trial. * Examples of non-clinically significant laboratory abnormalities include, but are not limited to: ** Lymphopenia or monopenia ** Lymphocytosis or monocytosis ** Increase in amylase or lipase with no clinical correlation ** Any other abnormal laboratory findings that have no clinical relevance per the treating investigators. * NOTE: If patient has undergone major surgery, they must have recovered adequately from the toxicity and/or complications from the intervention prior to randomization
+• Patient must have recovered (i.e., ≤ grade 1) from clinically significant AEs due to previously administered systemic therapy agent, except for endocrinopathies on adequate hormone therapy repletion * NOTE: Patients with ≤ grade 2 neuropathy, any grade of alopecia, or any grade of non-clinically significant laboratory abnormality are exceptions to this criterion and are allowed in this trial. * Examples of non-clinically significant laboratory abnormalities include, but are not limited to: ** Lymphopenia or monopenia ** Lymphocytosis or monocytosis ** Increase in amylase or lipase with no clinical correlation ** Any other abnormal laboratory findings that have no clinical relevance per the treating investigator. * NOTE: If patient has undergone major surgery, they must have recovered adequately from the toxicity and/or complications from the intervention prior to randomization

 • Patient must not be pregnant or breast-feeding due to the potential harm to an unborn fetus and possible risk for adverse events in nursing infants with the treatment regimens being used.
 All patients of childbearing potential must have a blood test or urine study within 14 days prior to randomization to rule out pregnancy.
 A patient of childbearing potential is defined as anyone, regardless of whether they have undergone tubal ligation, who meets the following criteria: 1) has achieved menarche at some point, 2) has not undergone a hysterectomy or bilateral oophorectomy; or 3) has not been naturally postmenopausal (amenorrhea following cancer therapy does not rule out childbearing potential) for at least 24 consecutive months (i.e., has had menses at any time in the preceding 24 consecutive months).
 Patient must not nurse infants while on protocol treatment and for 4 months after the last dose of protocol treatment